PelionIoT/pelion-edge-ready-test-suite/README.md

 # Quick start

 Run the [`script/perts.sh -a <access-key> -c <config-file-template>`](scripts/perts.sh).
-- [`test-configs`](test-configs) -folder has multiple template scripts.
+- [`test-configs`](test-configs) - folder has multiple template scripts.
-- The script will create a `test-config.json` -file which it uses as the configuration file running the test.
+- The script will create a `test-config.json` file which is used as the configuration file for the test.
 - It will automatically populate the device ID and account ID based on the information it gets via `curl localhost:<port>/status`.

 **NOTE!
 KaaS tests require that the account has Edge KaaS features enabled.
 By default KaaS features are not enabled.
 Contact [Iazuma Networks](https://www.izumanetworks.com/) to enable it.**